> A.L. Lloyd > Songs > Pretty Polly

 A song that has survived best in East Anglia and the south west.
 Cecil Sharp, who collected at least eight versions of it, called it Sally My Dear and also found it associated with the song Hares on the Mountain (see Cecil Sharp’s Collection of English Folk Songs edited by Maud Karpeles, Vol. 1, pp. 430-36) which Bertrand Bronson suggested was derived from the ballad The Two Magicians (Child 44).
 In 1980 I collected a similar version—minus the Hares on the Mountain verse—from the Appalachian singer Dan Tate, and this version was included on the double cassette Crazy About a Song—Old-Time ballad singers and musicians from Virginia and North Carolina (Vaughan Williams Memorial Library 007).
 Other recordings include those by Louie Hooper, Jeff Wesley and Alec Bloomfield, while those by Dickie Lashbrook and Harry Cox on Rounder 1778 are the only others on CD.

-Ernest Austin sang The Knife in the Window in a recording made by Tony Engle at Bentley, Essex in November 1973.
-This recording was published in 1974 on the Topic anthology Flash Company.
+Ernest Austin from Bentley, Essex, sang Hares on the Mountain / The Knife in the Window in a recording made by Tony Engle at Bentley, Essex in November 1973.
+This recording was published in 1974 on the Topic anthology Flash Company and in 2010 on the Veteran anthology The Fox & the Hare where John Howson noted:

 Martin Simpson sang Pretty Polly in 1976 on his Trailer album Golden Vanity.